nolimitcarter/dotfiles/README.md

 ## <p align="center">nolimitcarter's .config files (dotfiles) for Linux and OS X</p>

 Hello!
 Thanks for visiting!
 This is my personal configuration for i3 window manager and some other applications too.
 More details below.

-**Warning:** This build is passing but will more than likely never be complete.
-Here are all of my distro configs.

 ![preview](https://github.com/nolimitcarter/dotfiles/blob/master/pics/image4.jpg)

 ![preview](https://github.com/nolimitcarter/dotfiles/blob/master/pics/i3ss.jpg)